Originate/create-originate-app/README.md

 > one terminal you can use this command (with a single &):
 > `yarn dev:backend & yarn dev:frontend`

+For some more details on how NestJS and Next.js work, and how they fit together see [the developing docs][developing].

 [nestjs]: https://nestjs.com/
 [next.js]: https://nextjs.org/
+[developing]: ./template/DEVELOPING/index.md

 ### Database out-of-the-box